kkrizka/mcp-justwatch/README.md

 ### Prerequisites

-- Python 3.10 or higher
+- Python 3.11 or higher
 - pip or uv package manager

+### From Release

+Skip to "As an MCP Server" as a section to automatically download the package inside common MCP clients.

 ### From Source